-DMD5221 Clinical Head and Neck 1
+DMD 5221.25 Clinical Head and Neck 1

 Integrated Biomedical Sciences.
-The course will focus on the anatomy of the head and neck region and neuroanatomy.
-Students will learn structures of the head, neck and oral cavity and neuroanatomy tailored for the future general dental practitioner.
-Particular emphasis will be placed on major pathways for pain and motor control for the head and neck.
-Students will integrate the gross and microscopic structures of the head and neck with functional pathways for pain and motor control for this region.
+Students in this course will study the structures of the head, neck and oral cavity, with an emphasis on neuroanatomy and vasculature.
+Students will integrate the gross and microscopic structures of the head and neck with functional path-ways for pain and motor control for this region.

-DMD5222 Clinical Head and Neck 2
+DMD 5222.25 Clinical Head and Neck 2

 Integrated Biomedical Sciences.
-The course will focus on the anatomy of the head and neck region and neuroanatomy.
-Students will learn structures of the head, neck and oral cavity and neuroanatomy tailored for the future general dental practitioner.
-Particular emphasis will be placed on major pathways for pain and motor control for the head and neck.
+Students in this course will study the structures of the head, neck and oral cavity, with an emphasis on neuroanatomy and vasculature.
 Students will integrate the gross and microscopic structures of the head and neck with functional pathways for pain and motor control for this region.

-DMD5240 Introduction to Biomedical Sciences Integrated Biomedical Sciences.
+DMD 5240.25 Introduction to Biomedical Sciences Integrated Biomedical Sciences.
 Introduction to biomedical sciences focuses on gross anatomy.
 Students will learn structures of each organ systems.

-DMD5251 Cellular Metabolism & Adaptation 1 Integrated Biomedical Sciences.
+DMD5251.25 Cellular Metabolism & Adaptation 1 Integrated Biomedical Sciences.
 Topics such as the digestion, absorption, biosynthesis and metabolism of carbohydrates, lipids and proteins/amino acids leading to a discussion integrating the principles of metabolism.

+DMD5301.25 Dental Terminology/Anatomy

-DMD5301 Dental Terminology/Anatomy Integrated Preclinical Sciences.
+Integrated Preclinical Sciences.
 Students immediately begin collaboration with their colleagues to conceptualize and value their roles as a health care provider.
 Students are introduced to a diverse "family of patients" with a varying complexity of needs.
 Course instruction and teambased learning will relate to this family and their care.
 This course integrates corresponding biomedical coursework to introduce basic concepts of dental anatomy.
 The didactic component includes nomenclature, timing of tooth development and eruption, the form and function of primary teeth, and an introduction to dental materials and basic restorative techniques Students will be evaluated on their mastery of laboratory skills and simulation of reconstructive dentistry procedures as they relate to our patient "family".
 Foundational knowledge of direct restorative materials is presented.
 Projects in this course include the use of composite in building teeth to partial and full contour using additive and subtractive techniques.
 Formative and summative assessment will be used to frequently appraise students' progress as patient-centered practitioners, evidence-based and critical thinkers, and Lifelong Colleagues.
 (August -September).